CTL Programs and Events

 The purpose of the program is to provide a protected development time for writing, accompanied by mentoring, coaching, and peer review to help faculty members complete their research and writing projects.
 Stipends will be awarded to accepted faculty members who are participating for the first time.
 Faculty members who have completed the Colloquium in the past are welcome to participate again.

 Meeting dates: Thursdays from 3:30–5:30pm in The Mercer Writer’s Hub (Ryals 205).
-Meeting dates for the academic year are:
+Meeting dates for the academic year are typically on Thursdays and are published just after the fall term begins.
+The next Colloquium will be in 2026-27.

 The Colloquium cohort is located on the Macon Campus and is led by Dr. Deneen Senasi, Professor of English and Writing Director, College of Liberal Arts and Sciences.